Types of real estate gifts

 Retained life estate

 Joe, 72, bought his house for $100,000 a few decades ago and has since paid off the mortgage.
 The house is now worth $600,000.
-Joe decides to transfer his home ownership to the ASU Foundation, while retaining the right to live there, rent free, for the rest of his lifetime.
-Joe is entitled to an income tax deduction for a portion of the value of the home in the year he transfers title to the ASU Foundation and creates a low-cost living option for her retirement years.
+Joe decides to transfer his home ownership to the ASU Foundation for a New American University, while retaining the right to live there, rent free, for the rest of his lifetime.
+Joe is entitled to an income tax deduction for a portion of the value of the home in the year he transfers title to the ASU Foundation for a New American University and creates a low-cost living option for her retirement years.

 Will or living trust

 In addition to running a successful architectural practice, Mitchell, an ASU design school and architectural studies alumnus, owns and manages a commercial office property in downtown Phoenix.
 Mitchell has three grown children that he does not want to burden with the long-term management of this property.
 He has other assets that he plans to leave to his children.
-Instead, he has bequeathed the office building property to the ASU Foundation through his living trust.
-At the time of his death, the property will be transferred to the ASU Foundation.
+Instead, he has bequeathed the office building property to the ASU Foundation for a New American University through his living trust.
+At the time of his death, the property will be transferred to the ASU Foundation for a New American University.
 The net proceeds from the sale of the property or the net income from leasing the property will be used to fund an endowment at the Herberger Institute for Design and the Arts, as Mitchell directed.

 Frequently asked questions